 Denmark has done a wonderful job of innovating solutions to these types of problems and I believe that the answer to shortening our traffic and making commuting more enjoyable for all, lies within countries or states that have applied solutions to these very issues.

 We have all sorts of issues here with our infrastructure.
 From parking, to traffic, to an old grid and old pipes underground.
 Many of our systems where never really designed to take the future into consideration.
 There is little resiliency in our systems and most are vulnerable to many types of disruption.
-My goal as Governor is to revamp all of our infrastructure in order to make all of Hawai'i more resilient and adaptable to the changes the future is bound to bring.
+My goal as Mayor is to revamp all of our infrastructure in order to make all of Hawai'i more resilient and adaptable to the changes the future is bound to bring.